klahnakoski/mo-auth/docs/device-flow.md

 }
 ```

-### Human login
+### Browser login

-The Authenticator provides a URL, and the Device client shows that URL to the Human.
-The following steps are between the Authenticator, Auth0, and the Human.
+The Authenticator provides a URL, and the Device client shows that URL to the Browser.
+The following steps are between the Authenticator, Auth0, and the Browser.
 Meanwhile the Device continues to poll the Authenticator for an update.

 ### Open browser with URL